alexjnim/Flask_RESTful_API_lreg/README.md

-# FLASK_RESTFUL_API_LIN_REG
+# FLASK RESTFUL API Simple Linear Regression

 Here contains code for a Restful API built using the Flask_Restful extension to Flask.
+This will include the following features:
+- Building a simple Linear Regression model
+- User authentication for certain requests
+- Add or delete users
+- Make predictions with the linear regression model

 ## Instructions